olafdrw/space-governance/content/posts/threat-hypersonic-carson.md

 title: The Threat of Hypersonic Weapons in the New Arms Race
 author: Carson Ezell
 date: 2022-04-10T00:00:01+0000
-summary: "In 2021, China conducted a successful test of a hypersonic glide vehicle.
-In its invasion of Ukraine, Russia claimed to have launched the first hypersonic cruise missile ever used in combat.
-Shortly after, the United States, United Kingdom, and Australia alliance (AUKUS) announced closer collaboration on hypersonic technology.
-Hypersonic weapons are poised to be a key element of the new arms race between China and the West, and the competition to develop them creates several new risks and strategic considerations for the international community."
 images: /images/hypersonic.jpg
 source: Wikimedia Commons
 ---